Should South Sudanese Vote for Unity or Separation?

-I like the theory of rationalism and the story attached to it, and would like to use it in this regard to convey little message.
+I like the theory of rationalism and the story attaches to it, and would like to use it in this regard to convey little message.

 Continuously, they spent lots of hours and could not come closer to concluding their long held debate, until a young gentlemen comes and help them out.